DNA SCIENTIFIC RESEARCH EXPEDITION

 During the transit between one diving site to the next, scientists will be registering the number and types of floating plastics that are encountered in a 20 m radios from the boat's path.
 Plastic pollution in the ocean is now a global threat to marine biodiversity, and by conducting a survey of how much plastic is present in the isolated areas we will be visiting we will know the extent of the plastic pollution problem in the Gulf of California.

 We will depart from La Paz, BCS, and, during 13 days, we will be diving at two seamounts (Bajo San Francisquito, Bajo Catalana), and 8 different islands (Animas, El Farallon, Lobos, San Pedro Nolasco, Isla Tortuga, Isla Santa Ines, Isla San Ildenfonso).
-We will start on the seamounts north of La Paz, then cross the Gulf of California towards El Farallon (Sinaloa), go north in the mainland side up to San Pedro Nolasco (Sonora), then cross the Gulf back again towards Isla Tortuga (Baja California Sur), and go south along the Peninsula side to finish again in La Paz.
+We will start on the seamounts north of La Paz, then cross the Gulf of California towards El Farallon (Sinaloa), go north in the mainland side up to San Pedro Nolasco (Sonora), then cross the Gulf back again towards Isla Tortuga (Baja California Sur), and go south along the Peninsula side.
+The trip will end in Puerto Penasco.

 In addition to the 6 divers/guests (aka citizen scientists), the scientific crew includes established researchers (Icthyoligists, geneticists, marine biologists, oceanographers) from research institutions in La Paz (CICIMAR and UABCS) and the University of Arizona (Tucson), in addition to graduate students from academic institutions from La Paz (post-docs, PhD and Master students from CICIMAR, UABCS) that will be collecting data for their thesis and dissertations.